 From this information, a Cocktail ingredients shopping list will then be drawn-up and given to you.
 This should include everything you need from the alcohol, to the garnishes needed.

-Purchasing the ingredients - Dry Hire option
+Purchasing the Ingredients -

 You (or someone you have delegated) would then 'go out' and purchase all the ingredients on the ‘shopping list’ – alcohol, soft drinks, mixers, ice, garnishes, napkins, stirrers and so forth and on the day bring it to the location for the Mixologist to create his magic.
 The purchaser needs to be a 'savvy' shopper to find the best and cheapest price around.
 Buying alcohol, mixers, fruit and so forth 'On Sale' or 'On Special Offer' can save a small fortune.
 It can make a huge difference to the overall or end price.